weltliteratur/blog/_drafts/2021-09-01-scholarly-articles-about-german-dramas.markdown

 In our project ["What matters?
 Key passages in literary works"](https://gepris.dfg.de/gepris/projekt/424207720?language=en) we analyse how scholarly articles cite literary works and whether these citations can be used to identify key passages.
 We started with a corpus of 100 scholarly articles dealing with the interpretion of one of the two novellas:

 * [*Michael Kohlhaas*](https://en.wikipedia.org/wiki/Michael_Kohlhaas) by Heinrich von Kleist (1808)
 * [*Die Judenbuche*](https://en.wikipedia.org/wiki/Die_Judenbuche) by Annette von Droste-Hülshoff (1842)

 In the next phase of our project, we want to focus on German-language drama and are therefore building a corpus of scholarly works that interpret German plays.
-For our distant-reading approach, this corpus should be "large", i.e. for each play we would like to have a number of scholarly works dealing with it.
+For our distant-reading approach, this corpus should be "large", that is, for each play we would like to have a number of scholarly works dealing with it.
 So one of our operationalisation questions was: "Which plays should we select so that we can find a reasonable number of scholarly works per play?"
 Or more generally: "Which German plays have been interpreted most frequently by researchers?"

 # Data Sources